-Social and personality psychology ranging from temporal decision-making, predictors of academic success, women and STEM careers, to self-perception in social media.
+The Culture and Decision Science Network Lab studies a variety of topics in social and personality psychology ranging from temporal decision-making, predictors of academic success, sex differences and STEM careers, to self-perception in social media.

-RAs in this lab will work primarily on the following three projects: (1) Psychological barriers to evolutionary thinking in cancer research, treatment, and basic understanding.
-(2) The influence of present and future Time Orientation on comparison processes (specifically, the evaluation of progress), considering ethnic differences, situational moderators, and priming effects.
-(2) Extracultural cognition — that is, temporarily infusing one’s judgments with the tenets of a second salient culture that was not one in which the individual was primarily socialized.
+RAs in this lab will work primarily on the following three projects: (1) The influence of present and future time orientation on comparison processes (specifically, the evaluation of progress), considering ethnic differences, situational moderators, and priming effects.
+(2) Cyberpsychology: the interaction of online culture and social media with human thought and behavior, and (3) Extracultural cognition — that is, temporarily infusing one’s judgments with the tenets of a second salient culture that was not one in which the individual was primarily socialized.

 (1) Time Orientation.
 Though time exists on an infinite continuum, laypersons and scholars alike utilize the temporal dimensions of Past, Present, and Future.
 This project considers how people’s tendency to attend to, remember, and weight information is different depending on the considered temporal dimension.
 We also consider how different ecologies and cultures may predict and explain group differences in temporal thinking among East Asians, Latinos/as, and White Americans of European descent in various domains, such as achievement and social judgment/cognition.
 Additionally, we are interested in potential sex differences in future orientation.
 Currently, we are investigating how sex differences in future orientation may influence education and career decisions such as the decision to pursue STEM careers.